 Registry Maintenance Status: Ongoing Description The RIPE NCC is responsible for assigning and allocating Internet number resources (IPv4, IPv6 and AS Numbers) within its service region.
 A key responsibility is to maintain the accuracy and quality of the RIPE Registry, which contains information about the current holders of these resources.
 This includes information contained in the RIPE Database as well as other registration information held by the RIPE NCC.
-Measurable Usage Internet number resource records the RIPE NCC is responsible for 2015: 93,000 2016: 101,000 (+8.6%) Benefits Improves the overall accuracy of the data in the RIPE Registry Improves the accuracy of legacy address space FTEs: 33.4 Improves the accuracy of legacy address space registration records Supports members and the RIPE community with their operations and business needs Inter-RIR transfers allow members to access unused address space from organisations in other RIR regions Costs: 3,220 CAPEX:
+Measurable Usag Internet number res the RIPE NCC is resp 2015: 93,000 2016: 101,000 (+8.69 source records consible for Benefits Improves the overall accuracy of the data in the RIPE Registry Improves the accuracy of legacy address space.
+FTEs: 33.5 Improves the accuracy of legacy address space registration records Supports members and the RIPE community with their operations and business needs Inter-RIR transfers allows members to access unused address space from organisations in other RIR regions Costs: 3,220 CAPEX: